ceparman/Core5.3/README.md

 **Installation:**

-snap shjot of the V2 package for packrat install
+snap shot of the V2 package for packrat install

 **Usage:**